Warnings for Blincyto

 Geriatric Use

-Of the total number of patients with ALL treated in clinical studies of BLINCYTO, approximately 12% were 65 and over, while 2% were 75 and older.
+There were 158 (7%) patients 65 years and older in clinical studies of BLINCYTO for patients with MRD positive, CD19-positive B-cell precursor ALL in first or second complete remission, relapsed or refractory CD19-positive B-cell precursor ALL, and CD19-positive, Philadelphia-chromosome negative B-cell precursor ALL in the consolidation phase.
+Of the total number of BLINCYTO-treated patients in these studies, 123 (8%) were 65 years of age and older and 21 (1%) were 75 years of age or older.
 No overall differences in safety or effectiveness were observed between these patients and younger patients, and other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 However, elderly patients experienced a higher rate of serious infections and neurological toxicities, including cognitive disorder, encephalopathy, and confusion [see WARNINGS AND PRECAUTIONS].